underlay/overview/community/FAQ.md

 # How does the Underlay work?

 The Underlay represents knowledge in the form of relationships between entities, for example the relationship between an author and a book, or a location and its current temperature.
-This method of representing knowledge is call a knowledge graph, and it can be used to represent any type of machine-readable information.
+This method of representing knowledge is called a knowledge graph, and it can be used to represent any type of machine-readable information.
 The Underlay is premised on the idea that a knowledge graph can be constructed from a series of distributed transactions called **assertions**.
 Multiple assertions are combined through a process called **reduction** and can be curated into useful groupings using **collections**.

 The Underlay differs from most other knowledge graphs in that it represents not only the information, but the provenance of that information: where came from and what others have to say about it.